Björn Kraus: Work

 Kraus has set up the foundation of an epistemology-based theory of interaction and the social constitution of subjective reality in several monographs, anthologies and essays.
 Coming from his perspective of an epistemological constructivism the relational constructivism, he first developed a theory of communication and power and, based on that, discussed questions about professional decision-making.

-He focuses on the socio-scientific important questions about the possibilities of perception, communication, decision-making and intervention.
+He focuses on the socio-scientific important questions about the possibilities of perception, knowledge and decision-making.
+Also on the condition of communication, power, help and kontroll.
 He analyses them regarding limits and possibilities, which remain in spite of the assumed self-referentiality or result from it at the first place.

-The keystones of his (epistemology-based) theory of interaction and the social constitution of subjective reality are communication, lifeworld and power.
+The keystones of his (epistemology-based) theory of interaction and the relational constitution of subjective reality are communication, lifeworld and power.